Texts and Meaning

 Irish Renaissance Literature

-The remarkable literary flowering contemporary with the late nineteenth-century movements in Ireland that led to the creation of the Irish Free State in 1921, and with the difficult historical circumstances faced by the new nation in the first 20 years of its existence.
-The major figures studied include: Yeats, Joyce, Synge, and O146Casey.
+The remarkable literary flowering contemporary with the late nineteenth-century movements in Ireland that led to the creation of the Irish Free State in 1921, and with the difficult historical circumstances faced by the new nation in the first years of its existence.
+The major figures studied include Yeats, Joyce, Synge, and O'Casey.
+Normally taught in conjunction with study away experience conducted in the British Isles.

 Exploration of the fundamentals of film form151narrative construction in the Hollywood system as well as non-narrative formal systems (documentary, abstract and avant-garde film).
 Includes examination of the fundamentals of film style (mise-en-sc232ne, cinematography, editing, sound) and attention to the relationships between the literary and filmic texts.